Ridit-ManojKhandelwal/Anantam/README.md

 #### ✅ Key Capabilities:

 - **Seamless Integration**: Effortlessly link variables to Excel, CSV, or JSON files.
-- **IDE-Wide Availability**: Access variables globally without reloading or redefining them in different parts of your project.
 - **Export to Other IDEs**: Export variables in code-ready formats for use in other development environments.
 - **Manual Variable Creation**: Create and manage variables through the Infx language for enhanced flexibility.
 - **Data Consistency**: Internal copies of data ensure consistency, stability, and version control.